Contrasting Membership Collective Group (MCG) and Its Peers

-Membership Collective Group (NYSE:MCG – Get Rating) is one of 43 public companies in the “Hotels & motels” industry, but how does it contrast to its peers?
-We will compare Membership Collective Group to related companies based on the strength of its valuation, profitability, earnings, institutional ownership, risk, analyst recommendations and dividends.
+Membership Collective Group (NYSE:MCG – Get Rating) is one of 43 publicly-traded companies in the “Hotels & motels” industry, but how does it compare to its competitors?
+We will compare Membership Collective Group to related companies based on the strength of its profitability, earnings, analyst recommendations, institutional ownership, valuation, risk and dividends.

+71.8% of Membership Collective Group shares are held by institutional investors.
+Comparatively, 76.6% of shares of all “Hotels & motels” companies are held by institutional investors.
+13.8% of shares of all “Hotels & motels” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares Membership Collective Group and its peers’ net margins, return on equity and return on assets.
+This table compares Membership Collective Group and its competitors’ net margins, return on equity and return on assets.

 |Net Margins